alexbadia1/fox-radar/README.md

 # Marist Community Tabs

-Keep tabs on the Marist community without having to be there in person.
+A bunch of introverts keeping tabs on the Marist Community without having to be there in person.